emencia/emencia-django-forum/docs/install.rst

 But if you want you can configure some settings to use a Markup syntax renderer and a form field to use a specific editor.

-This can be done with the following settings :
+This can be done with the following settings:

 .. sourcecode:: python